 Archaeology is the study of past societies through the material remains left by those societies and the evidence of their environment.
-Archaeological sites and monuments vary greatly in form and date; examples include earthworks of different types and periods, (e.g. early historic ringforts and prehistoric burial mounds), megalithic tombs from the Prehistoric medieval buildings. period. archaeological deposits and underwater features.
+Archaeological sites and monuments vary greatly in form and date; examples include earthworks of different types and periods, (e.g. early historic ringforts and prehistoric burial mounds), megalithic tombs from the Prehistoric period, medieval buildinas, urhan archaeological deposits and underwater features.